© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castle Bank ring cairn is a scheduled monument protected by Cadw under reference RD228.
 View the official record →

-Castle Bank ring cairn is a prehistoric funerary monument located in Radnorshire, Wales, dating to the Bronze Age.
+Castle Bank ring cairn is a prehistoric funerary monument located in Radnorshire, Wales, and represents a form of monumental burial practice characteristic of the Neolithic and Early Bronze Age periods.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD228.

 Castle Bank ring cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castle Bank ring cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD228.